marioernestoms/100-days-of-code/log.md

 #3/100 Today I go back to work in Ajax Login Form plugin, I tried to move function to start ajax to the functions.php file from the plugin folder, but this doesn't work. tmrw I'll go back trie to do this.

 ‪#4/100 Start front-end of Ajax Login Form plugin, I still need fix problem with function start Ajax. ‬

+#5/100 Today wasn’t a good day, I only study a little Ajax with WordPress.
+But still not success with Ajax function on plugin form login.